mlei06/AI_Medical_Coding_Demo/README.md

 The demo UI is a lightweight FastAPI bridge plus static frontend that proxies requests to the upstream API so you can iterate quickly without reloading the heavy model stack.

+**Local Development:**
 1. **Start the upstream API** (Docker command above or `python api.py`)
 2. **Launch the UI bridge**:
    ```bash
    uvicorn demo-ui.main:app --reload --port 8090
    ```
 3. Visit `http://localhost:8090/` to use the interface.

+**Docker Compose:**
+The UI is automatically started with the API when using `docker-compose up -d`.

+Visit `http://localhost:8090/` to use the interface.
 Drag-and-drop notes from `data/sample-notes/`, inspect AI-suggested codes with token highlights, curate a finalized list, and export results.
 Finalized outputs are written under `demo-ui/output/` in per-note folders.

 ## Project Structure Highlights
 - `eval.py` - Evaluation script for LLM and PLM coding